baldowl/mruby-bcrypt/README.md

 the popular Ruby gem; the API is not 100% the same, but if you don't pass it garbage you'll receive good, compatible results.

+Dependencies:

-Dependencies: OpenSSL and a regular expression engine (I chose `mruby-onig-regexp`).
+* a regular expression engine (I chose `mruby-onig-regexp`);
+* either OpenSSL or, if you're compiling for a not-too-old Apple platform, Common Crypto (if you're compiling for an old Apple platform, tweak `mrbgem.rake` to link `crypto` unconditionally).

 ## Installation

-- Ensure that you have OpenSSL installed and available.
-- Add the usual `conf.gem` line to `build_config.rb`
+Add the usual `conf.gem` line to `build_config.rb`:

 ```ruby
 MRuby::Build.new do |conf|